 Neither the Private Investment Vehicles nor the Pooled Funds are registered under the U.S. Securities Act of 1933 or the U.S. Investment Company Act of 1940.
 The owners of the Private Investment Vehicles and the investors in the Pooled Funds all satisfy applicable eligibility and suitability requirements.
-They are all both: 1) “Accredited Investors” (as that term is defined in Rule 501 under the Securities Act of 1933, as amended), and 2) “Qualified Purchasers” (as that term is defined in Section 2(a)(51)(A) of the Investment Company Act of 1940).
+They are all: (1) “Accredited Investors” (as defined in Rule 501 under the Securities Act of 1933, as amended), (2) “Qualified Clients” (as defined in Rule 205-3 under the Investment Advisers Act of 1940, as amended), and (3) “Qualified Purchasers” (as defined in Section 2(a)(51)(A) of the Investment Company Act of 1940).

 Jasper Ridge Partners is independently owned and managed.
 Its managing partners control Jasper Ridge Partners’ operations through several intermediary entities.

 Jasper Ridge Partners is controlled by Jasper Ridge Genpar, LLC, which in turn is owned by JRP Manager Holdings, L.P.
 JRP Manager Holdings, L.P. is controlled by JRP Manager Professionals, L.P., which is ultimately controlled by Jasper Ridge Partners’ managing partners.
-The firm’s managing partners are Mark Wolfson, Linda Assante, Owen DeHoff, Cori Duncan, Richard Hayes, George Phipps, Cayman Seacrest, and Jeremy Wolfe.
+The firm’s managing partners are Mark Wolfson, Owen DeHoff, Cori Duncan, Richard Hayes, George Phipps, Cayman Seacrest, and Jeremy Wolfe.
+Mr. Wolfe will be retiring on March 31, 2022.
 Jasper Ridge Partners’ capital flows to JRP GP Holdings, L.P. and JRP Manager Holdings, L.P., whose ownership is divided among Jasper Ridge Partners’ managing partners, partners, and professionals, as well as certain other third parties.

 Fee and expense arrangements are described in detail in limited partnership agreements, investment advisory agreements, private placement memoranda, subscription documents, and other agreements we negotiate with Clients (collectively, “Governing Documents”).
 Terms reflect the particular needs and characteristics of the services we provide to each Client, and as a result, are negotiable.
 We have previously and may in the future waive or modify provisions of a specific investor’s or limited partner’s Governing Documents, including the fees charged to the respective investor or limited partner without obtaining the consent of any other investor or limited partner.
 Additionally, the Private Investment Vehicles, Pooled Funds (collectively, “Client Vehicles”), and accounts we manage may all have differing fees, fee structures, and expense arrangements.

 In connection with providing advisory services to Clients, Jasper Ridge Partners charges Clients a management fee, generally equal to a percentage of the assets held in a Client account.
 Additionally, as described in more detail in the following section (entitled Performance-Based Fees and Side-By- Side Management), Jasper Ridge Partners may also charge Clients a performance fee based on a percentage of capital appreciation in a Client account.
-In all instances, fees and expenses will be deducted from Client accounts, typically in advance, on a quarterly basis.
+In all instances, fees and expenses will be deducted from Client accounts, either in advance or arrears depending on the Client agreement, on a quarterly basis.
 In the event an advisory relationship is terminated, any unearned fees beyond agreed-upon minimum fees, will be refunded on a pro rata basis to the applicable Client.